SamKhoze/ComfyUI-DeepFuze/README.md

 ----

 # MAC Installation 👨🏻‍💻
+**Do not install via ComfyUI-Manager it will not work, you must install it manually and follow the instructions below:**
 ## Video Tutorial How To Install on MAC [YOUTUBE LINK](https://youtu.be/FWdOlj60fig)

 ## For MAC users please set the environment variable before running it